GiacomoSorbi/String-to-Integer-atoi-/README.md

 Ok, almost done and we managed to keep our logic rather clean and performing.
 Notice that our solution also works for some cases that are not purely numerical, as white spaces or other characters are just ignored.

-The last step, regrettably, will add some more complication that we deserves a more detailed discussion.
+The last step, regrettably, will add some more complication and thus deserves a more detailed discussion.

 ### Third Step - Fine Tuning for Edge Cases.